gruntwork-io/docs/docs/foundations/landing-zone/enable-control-tower.md

 ## Initial Configuration

-Now that Control Tower is enabled in your root account, there are a few configuration changes that need to be made to prepare the landing zone for Gruntwork Account Foundations.
+Now that Control Tower is enabled in your root account, there are a few configuration changes that need to be made to prepare for Gruntwork Landing Zone.

 1. Navigate to the [AWS Control Tower Organization Dashboard](https://console.aws.amazon.com/controltower/home/organization)
 1. [Turn off the default VPC created for new accounts](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html#create-without-vpc).
 Gruntwork VPCs will be created for each account using terraform.